 Hearing aids alleviate hearing strain.
 Hearing aids are also clearer now that newer digital technology is available (less strain and more clearly hearing).

-When you get a hearing aid, however, you should experience:
+However, when you obtain a hearing aid, you should notice:

-Hearing aids can provide much help in communication, but the process does require a period of adjustment on the part of the wearer.
-Knowing what to expect can help immensely with your adjustment process.
-We encourage you to work with our hearing aid team to learn about this adjustment period and the benefits you should expect.
+Hearing aids may greatly improve communication, but they do require some modification on the part of the wearer.
+Knowing what to expect will greatly aid in your transition process.
+We invite you to consult with our hearing aid specialists to learn more about this transition time and the benefits you might anticipate.